-During the pandemic I have been presenting online courses for MBL seminars (most recently on HMOs and Property Licensing), as well as delivering some bespoke webinars for agents, housing advisers, and trading standards officers.
-One question which has been raised more than by once by delegates is whether or not couples living in shared accommodation will always count as one household for the purposes of HMO law.
-This topic always leads to an interesting discussion because while the legal definition of a ‘household’ can be explained fairly quickly, real life relationships are not so easily classified.
+During the pandemic, I had been presenting online courses for MBL seminars (most recently on HMOs and Property Licensing), as well as delivering some bespoke webinars for agents, housing advisers, and trading standards officers.
+One question which was raised more than once by delegates was whether or not couples living in shared accommodation will always count as one household for the purposes of HMO law.
+This topic always leads to an interesting discussion because while the legal definition of a ‘household’ can be explained fairly quickly, real-life relationships are not so easily classified.

-For landlords and agents, this is not merely an interesting abstract issue – the case study I mention below is not a hypothetic question from one of my delegates, it a real situation which was dealt with by the Property Ombudsman.
+For landlords and agents, this is not merely an interesting abstract issue – the case study I mention below is not a hypothetical question from one of my delegates, it is a real situation which was dealt with by the Property Ombudsman.

 A ‘couple’ means, according to section 258, persons who are in a civil partnership or are married to each other or are living together as if they are civil partners or a married couple.
 This is a definition which invites bad jokes about what it means to live together as a married couple – the Act does not offer any further explanation about what this phrase means.

-At first it seems obvious what living together as a married couple or as civil partners is intended to mean – unmarried partners living together in a durable relationship are almost certainly living together as a married couple – even if they consider their relationship to have a difference nature from marriage or civil partnership.
+At first, it seems obvious what living together as a married couple or as civil partners are intended to mean – unmarried partners living together in a durable relationship are almost certainly living together as a married couple – even if they consider their relationship to have a difference nature from marriage or civil partnership.

 “To be treated as LTAMC the relationship has to be the same as that of a married couple.
 Marriage is where two people join together with the intention of sharing the rest of their lives.
 There is no single template of what the relationship of a married couple is.
 It is a stable partnership, not just based on economic dependency but also an emotional relationship of lifetime commitment rather than one of convenience, friendship, companionship or the living together of lovers.
 If the evidence does not suggest that it is more likely than not that the relationship between two people has the particular emotional quality that characterizes a married couple’s partnership, the DM should find that they are not LTAMC.”